-The PractiTest-Redmine integration will be sunsetted at the end of 2022.
-We added the PractiTest-Redmine integration code as open source in GitHub.
-You can find it here._______
+The PractiTest-Redmine integration is no longer available in PractiTest.
+You can find the PractiTest-Redmine integration code as open source in GitHub.

 PractiTest has two types of issue-integration with Redmine:

 - One-Way integration – standard integration that works like all other PractiTest integrations.
 Once you click on the Fail & Issue link in a test run, it will open a new bug form in Redmine, with all the data (steps and actual results) already pre-entered inside Redmine.

 - Two-Way integration – works like the one-way integration with Redmine and in addition, displays in PractiTest the bug’s subject and status as it appears in Redmine, and also allows Redmine to update PractiTest (via a dedicated plugin) whenever the subject or status are modified.

 This document describes how the two-way integration works and how to set it up.